microsoft/vscode-docs/docs/python/tutorial-fastapi.md

 6. Click on the down arrow next to the `/items` route to expand it, and click on the "Try it out" button that appears on the right side.
     ![Try it out button displayed next to the /items route in the Swagger UI.](images/fastapi-tutorial/fastapi_tryitout_button.png)

 7. Add a grocery list item by passing a string to the "item" field, and a number to "quantity".
-For example, you could provide `{"item" : "apple", "quantity": 2 }`.
+For example, you could provide apple as the `item_name` and 2 as the `quantity`.

 8. Click on the "Execute" button.
     ![Execute button displayed below the /items route.](images/fastapi-tutorial/fastapi_execute_button.png)